-“You are Fetayne, finest Happy brewer this world ever saw.
-The second most influential drug lord on the whole of Hollow.
-Owner of the devil’s brewery, and known as the demon brewer.
+“You are Fetayne, the finest Happy brewer this world ever saw.
+The second most influential drug lord in the whole of Hollow.
+Owner of the Devil’s Brewery and known as the demon brewer.
 Among many less substantial titles.”

-“That is Scraw, he opened shop down by the dead slums.
+“That is Scraw; he opened a shop down by the dead slums.
 Sells happy and forget, at about a 12% purity.”

-“Who hear knows of this title?”
-Fetayne circled the room waiting for an answer.
+“Who here knows of this title?”
+Fetayne circled the room, waiting for an answer.